- Describe the purpose of Einstein Analytics permission set licenses and how to assign them.

 - Click your username.

 - The user details page appears.
 Scroll down to the Permission Set License Assignments section.
 Be sure to view the PSL section, not the Permission Set Assignments section.
-They’re easy to confuse with each other!
+They’re easy to confuse!

 - If you’re curious, click Edit Assignments to see what other licenses are available.